 Corporate governance mechanisms

-The department’s operations are governed by the Parliamentary Service Act 1999 and the Financial Management and Accountability Act 1997 and are subject to provisions of the Fair Work Act 2009 and other legislation.
+The department’s operations are governed by the Parliamentary Service Act 1999 and the Financial Management and Accountability Act 1997 and are subject to provisions of the Workplace Relations Act 1996 and other legislation.

-At the strategic level, two groups under the supervision of the Clerk’s Office, the Program Managers’ Group and the Audit and Evaluation Committee, are responsible for implementing and monitoring corporate governance principles.
-The department’s Senate Management Advisory Group assists the Program Managers’ Group.
+At the strategic level, two groups under the supervision of the Clerk’s Office—the Program Managers’ Group and the Audit and Evaluation Committee—are responsible for implementing and monitoring corporate governance principles.
+The Senior Management Advisory Group (SMAG) assists the Program Managers’ Group.

-The Workplace Consultative Committee is the principal forum through which formal consultation on workplace relations occurs between the department and staff.
+The Workplace Consultative Committee is the principal forum for formal consultations with staff and union representatives on workplace relations matters.

 - financial planning